 Why it’s so hard to measure the width of men’s walking shoes

-The best walking shoe must have the best fit.
+The best walking shoe for men must have the best fit.
 But if you tried to decipher online width charts or read labels on shoe boxes, you know it’s not as easy as it seems to size.
 Part of the reason is that there’s no official, set-in-stone, absolute way all shoes are measured.
 Not only do women’s and men’s sizes not line up, but men’s widths can mean different things depending on the country and the shoe company.

 In America, a medium-width shoe will be labeled as D, M, or R…if it’s labeled at all.
 This is the shoe width you’ll most likely see on the shelves.
 Narrow shoes are harder to find and may be labeled S, A, B, N, or C. A shoe with a 3A width will be narrower than a shoe with a 2A width.
 Confused?
 Hang in there.
 Wider shoe widths are easier to identify; they start at E for slightly wider feet: 2E is wider than E, 3E is wider than 2E, and so on.
 But some companies don’t use Es and will label wide shoes with a W, for wide, or XW, for extra-wide, just to add to the confusion.
 And this doesn’t include European shoes, which often don’t display width measurements at all.